-(left): Cathedral: inscription celebrating Pope Urban VIII; (centre) the Barberini bee in the cathedral; (right) fountain in Piazza del Mercato
+(left): Cathedral: inscription celebrating Pope Urban VIII Barberini; (centre) the Barberini bee in the cathedral; (right) fountain in Piazza del Mercato

 Spoleto was one of the main towns of the Papal State: its bishop was often a cardinal.
-Pope Leo XII (1823-29) belonged to an important family of Spoleto.
-Pope Urban VIII was celebrated by a large inscription in the cathedral and his bees decorate the pillars: his coat of arms appears also on a fountain in the market square which was built at a later stage: the clock has the shape of a sun, another heraldic symbol of the pope (for another Baroque fountain in Spoleto click here).
+Pope Leo XII belonged to an important family of Spoleto.
+Pope Urban VIII was celebrated by a large inscription in the cathedral and his bees decorate the pillars: his coat of arms appears also on a fountain in the market square which was built at a later stage: the clock has the shape of a sun, another heraldic symbol of the Pope (you may wish to see another Baroque fountain in Spoleto).